 Don't be fooled into thinking that 'English Breakfast' tea is the only brew suitable for the morning.
 This famous blended black tea stands in the way of tea enthusiasts getting access to better choices in leaf tea on cafe and restaurant menus.
-Unlike coffee lovers who are now experiencing a trend towards varied single origin beans that exhibit unique aromas and flavours, the tea lover is left underwhelmed by their choices and almost always face an ‘English Breakfast’ blend.
+Unlike coffee lovers who are now experiencing a trend towards varied single origin beans that exhibit unique aromas and flavours, the tea lover is left underwhelmed by their choices and almost always faced with an ‘English Breakfast’ blend (cue sad face).

 But I can assure you there are a huge number of styles of pure leaf teas out there that could meet the breakfast brief.
 Unfortunately accessing them can be difficult as our food and beverage gatekeepers continue to provide us limited tea options.
 Don't get me wrong, blended styles of tea have their place and can be delightful to drink but they stop customers experiencing the beautiful and diverse sensory traits that exist with unblended tea leaves that come from a single growing region, just as it does for coffee.
 Rant over.

 It is worth the time and effort to find new and interesting teas that make the morning a more exciting affair.
 The flavours and aromas of many black teas pair superbly with breakfast foods and many of these are still suited to our splashes of milk or sweeteners.

 Enter these incredible tea growing regions when thinking about teas at breakfast!

 A diverse range of breakfast friendly teas are grown here.
 They range from the bold and malty Assam teas (such as Chota Tingrai Assam) in the North, to the smooth and rounded teas being produced in the Nilgiri region in the South through to the bright and delicate Darjeelings often referred to as the 'Champagne of Teas'.